domuharahap/Dynatrace-JMeter-Perf-Test/README.md

 Source: the single **`com.jmeter.test.summary`** BizEvent emitted by the `tearDown` script.

 A pure JMeter view — the same information JMeter's built-in HTML report would show (per-sampler average / min / max / stddev / error % / TPS / throughput in KB/s, plus the aggregate `TOTAL` row), but stored centrally in Dynatrace and queryable across many test runs.

 Use this dashboard for trend analysis, run-to-run comparison, and as a permanent archive of JMeter results.

+### Additional AppEngine Performance Report

+Source: pulling out the same source of data to the dashboard 1 and 2, put it into single apps with 3 tabs.
+Live performance (similar to dashboard 2) and Jmeter views and Dynatrace Views.

+For each steps and metricses mentioned on previous dashboard are combined into this Apps, different presentation of data, Get more details of Apps and .

+Use this dashboard for trend analysis, run-to-run comparison, and as a permanent archive of JMeter results.